Fundamentals of Finance Coursera Quiz Answers – Networking Funda

 *Make sure to input all percentage answers as numeric values without symbols, and use four decimal places of precision.
 For example, if the answer is 6%, then enter 0.0600.

 Q7.
-Dividends on CCN corporation are expected to grow at a 9% per year.
+Dividends on CCN corporations are expected to grow at a 9% per year.
 Assume that the discount rate on CCN is 12% and that the expected dividend per share in one year is $0.50.
 CCN has just paid a dividend, so the next dividend is the $0.50 to be paid one year from now.

 Calculate today’s price per share for CCN.